Jungsugiee/Computational-Neuroscience-Papers/README.md

 3. [A Tutorial on Principal Component Analysis](https://www.cs.cmu.edu/~elaw/papers/pca.pdf) - Jonathon Shlens

 This paper is a literal tutorial on PCA it is full of mathematical explanation and is quite intuitive in terms of explaining the mathematical basis behind PCA.

+4. [The Geometry of Cortical Representations of Touch in Rodents](https://www.nature.com/articles/s41593-022-01237-9) - Ramon Nogueira and Stefano Fusi